Kade-Donohoue/Manga-Bot/README.md

 # Config

 ## token.json
 - code: Token of bot.
-Found under bot section of discord developer portal.
-You may have to reset token to get it
+Found under the bot section of the discord developer portal.
+You may have to reset the token to get it
 - public: Public Key of the discord bot.
-Can be found under general information of Discord developer portal
+This can be found under general information of Discord developer portal
 - appID: Application ID of the discord bot.
-Can be found under general information of Discord developer portal
+This can be found under general information of Discord developer portal
 - guildID: ID of your test discord server

 ## config.json
-- globalCommands: Have commands as global (anywhere the bot is including DMs) or just the provided guildID
+- globalCommands: (default: false) Have commands as global (anywhere the bot is including DMs) or just the provided guildID
-- updateDelay: Delay in milliseconds between updating all manga stored in DB
+- updateDelay: (default: 7200000) Delay in milliseconds between updating all manga stored in DB
-- updateAtStart: whether or not all manga should be updated when started
+- updateAtStart: (default: true) whether or not all manga should be updated when started
-- allowManganatoScans: Enable or disable the ability to add or update Manganato
+- allowManganatoScans: (default: true) Enable or disable the ability to add or update Manganato
-- allowReaperScans: Enable or disable the ability to add or update Reaper Scans
+- allowReaperScans: (default: false) Enable or disable the ability to add or update Reaper Scans
+- forceUpdateCurrentText: (default: false) Enables or disables force update of all current card text on the bot start

 # **Change Logs**

+## Change Log v0.1.14
+- commented out console log-in feed command that was outputting mark as read key, values
+- refreshAll now has the option to also update the next card text allowing it to be accurate when the user is already at the latest
+- added option in config to force update current card text in case it got messed up
+- Read Me now also shows the default config.json values

 ## Change Log v0.1.13
 - feed command no longer sets the category of manga to unsorted when updating the chapter